Last updated: May 29, 2023

 Federal law places few limits on employer drug testing, although the federal government requires testing by employers in a few safety-sensitive industries (including transportation, aviation, and contractors with NASA and the Department of Defense).
 Federal law neither requires nor prohibits drug testing for private employers.
 Rather, state and local laws determine whether an employer may test employees and applicants for drugs.

-The State of Kentucky recognizes the benefits of a Drug Free Workplace and encourages businesses throughout the state to strive for a drug-free environment.
-One of the primary benefits a business in Kentucky can receive as a is a 5 percent discount on a company’s workers compensation insurance premium, provided the business is certified as a drug-free workplace and fully complies with all of the requirements of the Kentucky Drug-Free Workplace law.
+The State of Kentucky recognizes the benefits of a Drug-Free Workplace and encourages businesses throughout the state to strive for a drug-free environment.
+One of the primary benefits a business in Kentucky can receive is a 5 percent discount on a company’s workers’ compensation insurance premium.
+To qualify the business must be certified as a drug-free workplace and fully complies with all of the requirements of the Kentucky Drug-Free Workplace law.

-- Have a written drug and alcohol policy and distribute to all employees
+- Have a written drug and alcohol policy and distribute it to all employees

 - Utilize an 11 Panel drug test and breath alcohol test for employees